bevacqua/dragula/readme.markdown

 #### `options.accepts`

 You can set `accepts` to a method with the following signature: `(el, target, source)`.
 It'll be called to make sure that an element `el`, that came from container `source`, can be dropped on container `target`.
-Note that if `options.copy` is set to `true` the copied element will be provided as `el`, instead of the original.
+Note that if `options.copy` is set to `true`, `el` will be set to the copy, instead of the originally dragged element.

 #### `options.copy`